Weekly Municipal Bond CEF Trades

 Statistical Comparison and Potential Trades

-For me it is always interesting to see how the price fluctuation can be explained by the main index for municipal bond closed-end funds, the iShares National AMT-Free Muni Bond ETF (MUB):
+Something interesting for me is to see how the price fluctuation can be explained by the main index for municipal bond closed-end funds, the iShares National AMT-Free Muni Bond ETF (MUB):

-The last factor which I am interested in is related to the credit structure of the CEF.
-Here we have mainly "AA" rating assets and I think there should not be much to worry about.
-Furthermore, all of the investments of the fund are by issuers located in the United States.
+The second fund that I consider as potential "Buy" is Nuveen CA Quality Muni Inc (NAC).
+It is not among the top ten Muni CEFs which have the highest returns in the sector but its credit structure really impressed me.

 Conclusion